comunica/comunica/packages/actor-http-fetch/README.md

 and should only be used by [developers that want to build their own query engine](https://comunica.dev/docs/modify/).

 When this actor is used, a custom fetch implementation may be provided via the context (`fetch`).
+If none is provided, the global `fetch` implementation from the runtime or a polyfill is used.

 [Click here if you just want to query with Comunica](https://comunica.dev/docs/query/).